lcohio/React-gallery/README.md

     const apiKey = 'your api key here';
     export default apiKey;

+After your API key is setup, run `npm install` in the root directory to install dependencies, and `npm start` to run the dev server!

 Obviously, this app, when in production, would not require users to configure their API key.

 ## Available Scripts